A Guide to B-BBEE in South Africa

 2. Build and optimise a programme for your unique business needs.

-3. Get the support of an integration partner who can support your business implement a comprehensive ESD programme – either be either be an employee or outsourced to an outside agency.
+3. Get the support of an integration partner who can support your business in implementing a comprehensive ESD programme – either be either be an employee or outsourced to an outside agency.

 4. Have a goal for your programme and define what success looks like.